dingusxmcgee/dingusxmcgee.github.io/_posts/2024-05-28-Oops-Supply-Chain-Compromise-Part-1.md

 But I am getting ahead of myself.
 Let's back up.

-# Inital Access - Come On In, The (Back)Door Is Open!
+## Inital Access - Come On In, The (Back)Door Is Open!

-You see in the late winter of 2022 a live chat software company suffered a supply chain attack.
+You see, in the late winter of 2022 a live chat software company suffered a supply chain attack.
 Ne'er-do-wells had made their way into the companies development infrastructure and inserted a trojan downloader into their primary desktop application.

 This is their story.
 Sort of.